suffolklibraries/sljekyll/_events/lavenham-2018-07-15-beach-bonkers.md

 ---

 Find the treasures in Beach Bonkers' mini shingle beach, handle their amazing artefacts including a mammoth's tooth and play their giant beachcombing board game.

+There will also be a chance to sign up for the [Summer Reading Challenge](/src/) ahead of the summer holidays.

+Funded by the Friends of Lavenham Library.